NextFaze/dev-fun/README.md

  referenced in your proguard rules.
 However if an annotated element is `public` or `internal` DevFun will reference the element directly in its generated code (rather than via reflection).
 Exceptions to this are (at the moment); `@Constructable`, `@ColorPicker`, `@Ranged`, and `@From`, which are all `RUNTIME` retained - it is desirable in the future that these too become `SOURCE` retained.

-### `RUNTIME` Retained Meta Annotations
-DevFun has experimental support for various kinds of meta annotating.

-- Creating an annotation annotated with `@DeveloperCategory` results in that annotation being treated as such (allowing you to declare that one as `BINARY` or `RUNTIME` retained).
-- Creating an annotation with `@DeveloperAnnotation(developerFunction = true)` declares the annotation as a `DeveloperFunction` analogue
- (again, allowing you to set your own retain value).

-For examples of this see [MetaDevFunctions.kt](https://github.com/NextFaze/dev-fun/blob/master/test/src/testData/kotlin/tested/meta_annotations/MetaDevFunctions.kt) et al. in tests.
-It is being considered that these become a part of DevFun leveraging `typealias` or the like.
-It is also being considered to have DevFun generate a `proguard-rules.pro` file at compile time that can be used during the build.
-At present however no further work is being done in this area.
-Feel free to create an issue if simpler/built-in Proguard compatibility is desired.

 ## Getting `ClassInstanceNotFoundException`